Dynamical Stability and Critical Exponents of the Neutral (S-type) Gubser-Rocha Model with Momentum Dissipation: Introduction

 In \cite{Ge:2023yom}, they introduced an extended model of the Gubser-Rocha model for the purpose of studying the strange metallic behavior.
 Their model involves an additional axion field for that the model enjoys an S-dual transformation, so we refer this model as the S-type Gubser-Rocha model.
 The dilaton and the axion field can be treated as a complex scalar field we call axio-dilaton collectively.
-Actually, this model can be also obtained from the $SO(8)$ gauged supergravity action; see appendix \ref{appendix:sugra}.
 By virtue of the S-duality, they obtained an analytic solution of the dyonic black hole solution in this model.
-Although the S-type Gubser-Rocha model also does not reproduce the strange metallic behavior of the inverse Hall angle, the presence of the analytic solution allows us to compute analytic expressions of several quantities.
-In \cite{Ishigaki:2024djz}, we have determined an appropriate choice of the boundary action, and computed thermodynamic potentials and magnetization of the S-type Gubser-Rocha model.
-One of the nontrivial results is that the S-type model has a global $SO(2) \simeq U(1)$ symmetry in a neutral case, which is a subgroup of $SL(2,\mathbb{R})$ symmetry for the kinetic term of the axio-dilaton field.
-The global symmetry is spontaneously broken at a critical temperature, which has a scale of the momentum dissipation strength.
-The condensation is given by the axio-dilaton field analytically, and it linearly vanishes at the critical temperature.
+Although the S-type Gubser-Rocha model also does not reproduce the strange metallic behavior of the inverse Hall angle, the presence of the analytic black hole solution allows us to compute analytic expressions of several quantities.
+In \cite{Ishigaki:2024djz}, we have determined an appropriate choice of the boundary action and computed thermodynamic potentials of the S-type Gubser-Rocha model.
+One of the nontrivial results is that the S-type model has a global $SO(2) \simeq U(1)$ symmetry in the bulk, which is a subgroup of $SL(2,\mathbb{R})$ symmetry for the kinetic term of the axio-dilaton field, in the neutral limit.
+Remarkably, the axio-dilaton part of the S-type model coincides with a special case of the $U(1)^4$ gauged supergravity model.
+The bulk global symmetry is spontaneously broken at a critical temperature determined by the momentum dissipation scale.
+The condensation is analytically given by the leading coefficient of the axio-dilaton field at the boundary, and it linearly vanishes at the critical temperature.